So, What is Creatine?

 There are a lot of different creatine supplements out there, but I recommend using a creatine monohydrate.
 Whilst there are a lot of other types that claim to be superior, none have really shown to be, and since creatine monohydrate is usually the least expensive, I recommend using that.

-From what we’ve gone through today, you may be thinking that you should be taking it before the type of activities that it improves, but it doesn’t work in this short-term way, in the way that something like caffeine might do.
+From what we’ve gone through in this article, you may be thinking that you should be taking it before the type of activities that it improves, but it doesn’t work in this short-term way, in the way that something like caffeine might do.
 It takes weeks for creatine to saturate the cells.
 For that reason, the time of day you take it is largely unimportant, so I usually recommend simply taking it at a time where you’ll remember to take it daily, so if you usually have a shake after training, then you can simply mix it in.
 If you usually take supplements first thing in the morning, then adding in your creatine here could be an easy way to remember to take it.

 A common question is with regards to whether or not you should load creatine, meaning taking a larger amount than the recommended dose when you start taking it.
 Whilst this can help saturate the cells more quickly, I usually recommend just taking the standard does from the start, as opposed to loading it.
 People can sometimes report digestive upset when they take beyond the standard dose.
 As well as this, if you are going to experience weight-gain in the form of extra water stored in the muscles, this is likely to happen more quickly if you load it, and this may not be ideal.
 Imagine training one week at 75kg and the next week at 78kg.
 That’s an extra few kgs to carry around, without having adapted to an increased bodyweight over time.
 Not that people will always see this drastic of a bodyweight increase, but it’s an example to illustrate the point.